 Roger Federer is not the GOAT.
-He wasn’t the Greatest Men’s player of all time before Rafael Nadal tied him on 20 Grand Slams this past Sunday and he isn’t now.
+He wasn’t the Greatest Men’s player of all time before Rafael Nadal has tied him on 20 Grand Slams last year and he isn’t now.
 Nor has he been for a long time.
 I realise this opening will upset a lot of people who have already angrily closed down this link, but for the rest of you willing to stick around, I will explore in this blog why that is.

 In fact, this time period was when Federer won the majority of his slams.
 Of his first 10 slams, 8 came against six opponents who won a combined 5 slams in their careers.
 Mark Philippoussis, Marcos Baghdatis, and Fernando González never lifted a slam and for the latter two, facing Federer was the only final they played.
 The other 2 of Roger’s first 10 came against 35-year old Andre Agassi, who would appear in just 2 more slams after this final, winning four more matches, and a just turned 20-year old Rafael Nadal, playing in his first non-RG final.

 This era coincided with Pete Sampras and Andre Agassi coming to the end of their glittering careers, Federer won his final 8 meetings with Agassi in the final years of his career and only faced Pete Sampras once in 2001, he retired the next year.

 Left to challenge Federer in this era was Andy Roddick, Lleyton Hewitt and in another early final, Marat Safin.
 In these 4 finals, Roger dropped a total of 2 sets and bagelled Hewitt in 2 of their 3 sets.
 These men were slam winners so all fine players, but Federer boasts a career head to head record of 21-3 over Andy Roddick, 10-2 over Marat Safin, and 19-8 (8-0 in slams) over Lleyton Hewitt.